 Essentially, we give/promise the asset (or the value of it) to a 501(c)(3).
 We do have to collateralize the asset and I’ll explain in the next paragraph.
 I would strongly recommend that it’s a public charity that you are not on the board of, or you do not have a financial tie to.
 This isn’t required but offers better tax benefits.

 By guaranteeing (promising) that asset to a public charity, you can not only remove 99% of the capital gains tax, but you can give yourself a tax write off up to 85% of the value of that asset.
-We recommend using a charity you are not on the board of.
-If you are on the board you do not get the write off, you only remove the capital gains tax.
 So, if the asset is worth $1,000,000.00 you can potentially give yourself an $850,000 tax write off with a 5 year carry forward.
-Which potentially it is 6 years’ worth of tax write offs which can cut your AGI, or taxable income, down by up to 50%.
+Which potentially could be 6 years’ worth of tax write offs that can reduce your AGI, or taxable income, by 50%.

 The below example shows the tax benefits for someone making $500k a year and liquidating a $1,000,000 asset with a $100 cost basis in year 1.
 The left shows the tax liability if they don’t use a C.E.R.P., and the right shows the benefits if they do.
 The below example is only accounting for federal income, federal capital gains and the Net Investment Income Tax.
 We have excluded any state and local taxes (SALT) and the Alternative Minimum Tax (AMT).